rockfound/aanhpi_food_security/README.md

 For our reporting purposes, the food security status of households with raw score 0-1 is described as food secure and the two categories “low food security” and “very low food security” in combination are referred to as food insecure.

-## How we identified nutrition security status:
+## How we identified nutrition security status
 Nutrition security is calculated based on the [Tufts University nutrition security screener question](https://tuftsfoodismedicine.org/project/nss).
 These questions are represented in Q7 and Q8 of our survey.
 We followed Tuft University's guideline for scoring nutrition security status:

 - While the optimal scoring of the NSS requires more research, one possibility is to define low nutrition security as responses of “somewhat hard", "hard", or "very hard" to the question "Thinking about the last 12 months, how hard was it for you or your household to regularly get and eat healthy foods?"